bharrisau/bharrisau.github.io/_drafts/-password-hashing-some-thoughts-on-catena.md

 ### Potential to multicore the inner passes
 Want mixing between threads, so the nodes that thread X computes in layer N must depend on nodes computed by all other threads in layer N-1.

+### Demo implementation
+I'm currently working on a small application for long term key generation using these ideas.
+The API is simple; one command to create a text file with a 128-bit salt, a password hint and the Catena variables, and a second command to take the above file and generate the output on stdout.